bor0/gidti/manuscript/appendix-b.md

 This section is only relevant to programmers that have experience with some of the programming languages: C, JavaScript, C#, PHP, Python.
 Feel free to skip it, as it will only demonstrate how Idris can interact with these programming languages.

 In the following examples we will see how we can compile Idris code.
-A given program in Idris can be compiled to a binary executable or a backend for some other programming language.
-If we decide to compile to a binary executable, then the C backend will be used by default.
+A given program in Idris can be compiled to a binary executable or a back-end for some other programming language.
+If we decide to compile to a binary executable, then the C back-end will be used by default.

 ## Codegen

 The keywords `module` and `import` allow us to specify a name of the current executing code context and load other modules by referring to their names respectively.
-We can implement our own backend for a given programming language, for which we need to create a so-called Codegen (`CG`) program in Idris.
+We can implement our own back-end for a given programming language, for which we need to create a so-called Codegen (`CG`) program in Idris.
 An empty `CG` program would look like this:

 ```
 module IRTS.CodegenEmpty(codegenEmpty) where